tylergneill/Brucheion_tgn/README.md

 > Tip: Simply refresh the page to clear such drawn features.

-In this fork (which focuses on South Asian material in mostly horizontal or landscape layout), the corresponding text appears below the image (as opposed to on the right in the master branch; eventually it should be possible to toggle between the two).
+In this fork (which focuses on South Asian material in mostly horizontal or landscape layout), the corresponding text appears below the image (as opposed to on the right in the master branch; eventually it should be possible to toggle between the two, such as is already possible with e.g. `Transcription Desk`, compare note on which below).
 This text box has fixed dimensions with a scroll bar, to facilitate maximally close comparison of image and text.
 Text size can be adjusted with the provided buttons.

 Above the image, arrow buttons are provided for moving between adjacent passages as defined by CTS URNs (see above for links to background on this citation architecture).
 To the right of the arrows is a dropdown box with which one can change to other witnesses also extant for the chosen passage.
 One can also simply modify the URL directly.